scanianforest/thistle/README.md

 Assets are kept in a separate repository for licensing reasons.
 Guide to set these up for team members coming soon.

 To manage addons, [godam](https://github.com/nilsiker/godam) is used.
 In addition to these addons, the project also uses `TileMapDual` which isn't included as stable in the AssetLib just yet.
 Handle using manual git installation.

+## Attributions

+Thistle is using the following third-party licensed assets:

+- [Righteous font by Otter and Bench](https://otter-and-bench.itch.io/righteous) under [C.C.
+BY 4.0](https://creativecommons.org/licenses/by/4.0/) (no changed made)